Alimony Lawyer in Jacksonville, FL

 The Court is Deciding

 Alimony can be established by consent of the parties in a settlement agreement or by the Court after a hearing.
-A judge does not automatically award alimony payments when you reside in the state of Florida.
+A judge does not automatically award financial support payments when you reside in the state of Florida.
 Only in situations where payment is the most appropriate option will the court rule for alimony.
 Based on the needs of both parties, the judge will decide.
 There is no standard for alimony, and every case is different.

 How to Determine Alimony